BitskiCo/bitski-js/docs/README.md

 ### Signing in

-In order to do anything with your web3 instance you'll need the user to be signed in with Bitski via OpenID.
-We support 2 primary methods for signing in with Bitski: redirect, and popup.
+In order to do anything with your web3 instance you'll need the user to be signed in with Bitski via OAuth.
+We support two primary methods for signing in with Bitski: redirect, and popup.

 #### Signing in with redirect